*Post Updated in April 2021

-In addition to the different types of phishing, like whaling and spear phishing, there are multiple avenues through which criminals can attack.
+In addition to the different types of cyber phishing, like whaling and spear phishing, there are multiple avenues through which criminals can attack.
 Although phishing emails are the most common, phishing attacks also occur through SMS, Social Media, and even phone calls.
 According to Verizon, 33% of breaches in 2019 consisted of social media attacks.
 60% of enterprises also reported phishing attacks that took place through Whatsapp and messenger (Smishing) and phone calls (Vishing) all in 2020.

 3. The lack of Cyber Culture leading to human error

 Employees are only going to be as adept as the training that is provided to them.
 In an organization where cyber awareness isn’t valued, the risks will be tenfold as the employees wouldn’t have been trained on what to do, or not to do.

 Sometimes, the training offered by organizations isn’t really effective.
 A 2010 Mckinsey and Company report found that only 25% of companies felt that training programs had a measurable improvement in performance.
 The reason stated by the employees was that while the training was informative, the material was dense and not easy to retain.
 Organizations can instead go beyond this traditional sense of training and offer new and engaging ways for employees to learn.
 They could teach different materials using micro-learning (learning small size units) to teach employees about relevant material.

 It is a common practice for companies to send phishing simulation emails to their employees regularly to keep them on their toes.
 This helps them recognize phishing emails that reach their inbox and how to act appropriately in these scenarios.
 However, even if they properly exercise phishing simulation training, they have to properly analyse the data obtained after the simulations to narrow down their weakest link and improve them.
 It is, thus, up to the organizations on how prepared they want to be in dealing with these problems.